HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 need to take the outer product in order to obtain the actual GEVP.

 From the given operators we need to extract the momenta and then perform the outer product of source and sink momenta.
+Then we need to apply the isospin templates in order to get the actual HDF5 dataset names.
+From there we massage the terms until we eventually get a JSON representation.
+This interface is described in the next chapter.

 ---